NikhilMyadam/Design-Optimization-Using-Surrogate-Modeling/README.md

-# Multi-Objective Design Optimization using Surrogate Modeling
+# Multi-Objective Design Optimization Using Surrogate Modeling

 ## Table of Contents